In This Article

 What Damages Are Recoverable in Traumatic Brain Injury Cases?

 Suffering a traumatic brain injury often impacts the injured person for the rest of their life.
 A brain injury victim could be left with a reduction in brain function, paralysis, or disability.
 If you have been diagnosed with a brain injury, you may need to adapt to a new way of living, including making changes to your home.
 Brain injuries may impact your relationships, change the quality of your life, and affect your mental and emotional health.
+Your legal case is not just about your injuries, but also the expenses you incur as a result of them.
+You are typically entitled to recover the following types of damages from the liable party:- Medical bills

 - Lost income